Laila Thorsen

 Laila Thorsen (born 26 June 1967) is a Norwegian politician for the Labour Party.

 She served as a deputy representative to the Parliament of Norway from Rogaland during the term 2009-2013.

-She hails from Haugesund, heads the Norwegian Labour and Welfare Administration office in Vindafjord and is a board member of the Western Norway Regional Health Authority.
+She hails from Haugesund Municipality, heads the Norwegian Labour and Welfare Administration office in Vindafjord Municipality and is a board member of the Western Norway Regional Health Authority.